zsbrown97/zsbrown_site/src/content/projects/slcwebsite/index.md

 ![St. Louis County Homepage](/slcwebsite_homepage.png)

-The [St. Louis County Website](https://stlouiscountymo.gov) is a deceptively large and intricite website.
-My main goals and contributions were centered around streamlining navigation and improvements to the UI/UX across the site.
+The [St. Louis County Website](https://stlouiscountymo.gov) is a deceptively large and intricate website.
+My main goals and contributions have been centered around streamlining navigation and general improvements to the UI/UX across the site.

 ## Public Notice Postings
 ![Public Notice Page](/slcwebsite_publicNotices.png)